Subject Matter: Math

 4. What are the different ways you can count to 100?

-5. What would happen if I told you to count to 100 by 10’s, starting at 25?
-Is it possible?
+5. What would happen if I told you to count to 100 by 10’s,

 6. Can you use skip counting to count money?